 Retaking the GMAT

-We are often asked whether our clients should retake the GMAT.
-Almost always our response back is, “if you feel you can score higher, go for the retake.”
-The reason is that top MBA program admissions is a competitive process, and we always want our clients to put their best foot forward on all aspects of the application.
-If the score doesn’t reflect the applicant’s best effort and potential, we encourage taking the test again– even multiple times.
+Clients often ask whether they should retake the GMAT.
+Inevitably, our response is, “if you feel you can score higher, go for the retake.”
+Top MBA program admissions is a competitive process, and we always want our clients to put their best foot forward on all aspects of the application.
+If the score doesn’t reflect the applicant’s best effort and potential, we encourage retaking the test—even multiple times.
 Most of our SBC clients take the test twice, on average.

 We recently received an email from an applicant that illustrates this well: